strata-mvc/strata/docs/saving.md

 ## Creating the form object

-Each form must be linked to an object implementing `MCV\Models\Form`.
-These objects should be located under your project's model's forms directory : `[current_theme]/lib/wordpress-mvc/Models/Forms/SongForm.php`.
+Each form must be linked to an object implementing `MCV\Model\Form`.
+These objects should be located under your project's model's forms directory : `src/model/form/SongForm.php`.

 The role of this object is to declare the context of the form as well as grant functions that can help controllers handle the form data.
 For example, here the form will have 5 steps to it and the Form object will look for template files prefixed with `songs` when building the html.